DavidKosf/GraderPlus/README.md

 #### mg_equalsIgnoreOrder
 *Only for script based solutions*
 This functions compares a set of solution declared variables against a pool of possible answers.
-This also allows for checking one variable against different possibilities.
+In one use-case this also allows to check one variable against a set of correct values.
-The outputs contain a pass bool, a string array of wrong and one of duped variables.
+The outputs contains boolean flag, a string array of wrong and one of duped variables.

 ```matlab
 % Scenario 1: